agj/conexp/README.md

 > `const result = evaluate(expression)`

-The `expression` should, of course, be formatted according to the syntax described in this document.
+The `expression` should, of course, be formatted according to the syntax described in this document. `result` will in this case be a promise that resolves into an array of values, or if using the synchronous mode, directly to said array.

 ## Current limitations

 The syntax **does** support the following features:

+- Strings such as: `'hi'`, `"it's OK"`
+- Numbers such as `5`, `1.3`, `-800.17`
-- Strings enclosed in `"` or `'`.
+- Booleans: `true` or `false`
-- Positive integers and zero.
 - Functions.

 It **does not** yet support anything else, like:

-- Other types of numbers, such as negative or floating point.
 - Quotations (grouping tokens for later parsing, necessary for branching, etc.).
 - Definitions.
-- Asynchronous code.

 I will get around to some of these in the future.